Seelengrab/Supposition.jl/docs/src/Examples/basic.md

 # Basic Usage

-At its core, property based testing (PBT) is about having a function (or set of functions) to test and a set of properties that should on on that function.
+At its core, property based testing (PBT) is about having a function (or set of functions) to test and a set of properties that should hold on that function.
 If you're already familiar with PBT, this basic example will be familiar to you already.

 Consider this `add` function, which simply forwards to `+`: